To find out more information about tuition, please contact the center directly.

 Can I use the center on a daily or weekly basis if I have only an occasional need for child care?

 Yes the center offers drop-in care with daily tuition rates.
 Drop-in care is only offered based on space availability for the days requested.
 To inquire about drop-in care obtainability, please contact the center as soon as possible to reserve space.
 All Verily FTES are eligible to use the center for drop-in care, but you must be registered prior to utilizing drop-in care.
-The daily rates and registration fee are listed below:
+To find out more information about drop-in care and rates, please contact the center directly.

 Is food included in the tuition?